KVII-TV: Programming

-KVII-TV currently broadcasts the full ABC network schedule, with the only programming preemptions being the ABC News Brief seen during ABC Daytime programming, and situations in which preemption of the network's daytime and prime time programs is necessary to allow the main channel to provide extended coverage of breaking news or severe weather events (in some instances, these programs may either be rebroadcast on KVII on tape delay in place of the station's regular overnight programming, however, cable and satellite subscribers have the option of watching the affected shows on ABC's desktop and mobile streaming platforms or its cable/satellite video-on-demand service the day after their initial airing).
-The station carries the network's Sunday morning political/news discussion program This Week live via its Eastern Time Zone feed (at 8:00 a.m.), due to its broadcast of the Sinclair-produced investigative news program Full Measure and locally based Quail Creek Church's weekly televised services.
-KVII is one of a few ABC affiliates to air paid programming on weekdays.
+KVII-TV currently broadcasts the full ABC network schedule, with the only programming preemptions being the ABC News Brief seen during ABC Daytime programming, and situations in which preemption of the network's daytime and primetime programs is necessary to allow the main channel to provide extended coverage of breaking news or severe weather events (in some instances, these programs may either be rebroadcast on KVII on tape delay in place of the station's regular overnight programming, however, cable and satellite subscribers have the option of watching the affected shows on ABC's desktop and mobile streaming platforms or its cable/satellite video-on-demand service the day after their initial airing).
+The station carries the network's Sunday morning political/news discussion program This Week live via its Eastern Time Zone feed (at 8 a.m.), due to its broadcast of the Sinclair-produced investigative news program Full Measure and locally based Quail Creek Church's weekly televised services.

-Excluding those carried on KVII-DT2 via The CW Plus, syndicated programs broadcast by KVII-TV include Live with Kelly and Ryan (which has aired on KVII since the late 1980s under previous hosts Regis Philbin and Kathie Lee Gifford), Judge Judy, The Drew Barrymore Show, U.S. Farm Report, and Wheel of Fortune (Amarillo is one of a small number of U.S. television markets in which Wheel of Fortune and Jeopardy! are carried on separate stations: Jeopardy! airs on CBS affiliate KFDA-TV, which has carried the program locally since September 2001).
-KVII also serves as the Amarillo market carrier of the statewide-syndicated feature program Texas Country Reporter.

-Starting with the 2002–03 season and ending in its final season (2010–11), KVII broadcast The Oprah Winfrey Show to viewers in the Texas Panhandle; prior to that time, NBC affiliate KAMR had aired the show for several years from its 1986–87 start when the station replaced it with The Wayne Brady Show (and later The Ellen DeGeneres Show).
+Starting with the 2002–03 season and ending in its final season (2010–11), KVII broadcast The Oprah Winfrey Show to viewers in the Texas Panhandle; before that time, NBC affiliate KAMR had aired the show for several years from its 1986–87 start when the station replaced it with The Wayne Brady Show (and later The Ellen DeGeneres Show).